 Transparency suggest three things; firstly, decisions must be taken and enforced in proper legal manner, secondly, the information must be freely available and directly accessible to the affected, and thirdly, complete information in easily understandable forms and media.

+The literal meaning of ‘responsiveness’- The quality of being responsive; reacting quickly; as a quality of people, it involves responding with emotion to people and events.
 It suggests that governance must be responsive to the concerns of all stakeholders within a reasonable timeframe.

 Good governance requires mediation of the different interests in society to reach a broad consensus in society on what is in the best interest of the whole community and how this can be achieved.
 It also requires a broad and long-term perspective on what is needed for sustainable human development and how to achieve the goals of such development.
 This needs sensitivity of the administration to the historical, cultural and social contexts of a given society or community.
 In political term it is called as political pluralism.